Hundreds of articles have been written about the magnificent Wat Rong Khun, the ‘White Temple’, in Chiang Rai, Thailand. I will add one more.

 During my visit to Chiang Rai I stayed at Le Méridien Chiang Rai, my review here.
 You are welcome to start your reservation at Le Méridien Chiang Rai with booking.com by clicking here or, elsewhere, in the box below or with Agoda by clicking here.

 Booking.comOur other posts on Thailand may be found here.
-Another fascinating article about the temples of Thailand, by ‘this human tribe’, may be found here.

 An option for day tours around Chiang Rai is GetYourGuide.
 Start your planning by considering one of the options below.